Gustavo Menezes

-Gustavo Menezes (born 19 September 1994) is an American racing driver, currently racing for Peugeot Sport in the FIA World Endurance Championship.
+Gustavo Soiblemann Menezes (born 19 September 1994) is an American-Brazilian racing driver.

-Career
+Early career

 Karting

-Menezes began karting in 2002, but took his first championship in 2005 in the IKF Region 7 Sprint - HPV 1 Cadet.
+Menezes began karting in 2001, and took his first championship in 2005 in the IKF Region 7 Sprint - HPV 1 Cadet.
+He additionally won the SKUSA SuperNationals in both the 2003 and 2004 editions.
+In 2007 he was the Stars of Tomorrow Juniors champion.
 In 2008 he began karting outside the United States.
 In Asia he competed in the CIK-FIA Asia-Pacific Championship becoming 5th in the championship in 2008.
 That same year Carlos Sainz, Jr. won the championship.
 In Europe he competed in championship in among others Monaco, Sweden and Belgium.
-He competes in karting championship from time to time, but he started his single-seater career in 2010.
+He competed in the world karting championship from 2009-2010, but he started his single-seater career in 2011.

 German Formula Three

 In 2013 Menezes competed in the German Formula Three.
 He drove the full season with Van Amersfoort Racing and won two races.
 He became 4th in the championship with 241 points.

 American Le Mans Series/United SportsCar Championship

 Menezes began his endurance racing career in 2013, driving for RSR Racing in the American Le Mans Series in the Prototype Challenge class.
 He only entered the Petit Le Mans with co-drivers Bruno Junqueira and Duncan Ende and finished 29th overall and 6th in class.

 Both in 2014 and 2015 he competed again with RSR Racing and again in the Prototype Challenge class.
 In those two seasons he entered three races.
 In 2014 he only entered the 24 Hours of Daytona, but he and his co-drivers were unable to finish and were classified in a disappointing 63rd position.
 In 2015 he entered the first two races of the season: the 24 Hours of Daytona, where he finished 34th overall and 4th in class, and the 12 Hours of Sebring, where he finished 31st overall and 6th in class.